opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 ```

 # Playing it out in client code
-Here is a simple example using the actual method:
+Here is a simple example using the *standard library method*:

 ```c
 include <string.h>